-DK Shivakumar's daughter Aishwarya appears before ED, sleuths to visit Adani Green Energy Pvt Ltd
+D K Shivakumar's daughter Aishwarya appears before ED, sleuths to visit Adani Green Energy Pvt Ltd

 New Delhi, Sep 12: Karnataka senior Congress leader D K Shivakumar's daughter Aishwarya arrives in Enforcement Directorate (ED) office to appear before the sleuths for questioning on Thursday in Delhi.
-ED summoned Aisshwarya in connection with the money laundering case against the former Karnataka Minister on Tuesday.
+ED summoned Aishwarya in connection with the money laundering case against the former Karnataka Minister on Tuesday.

 ED to grill Aishwarya over the transfer of Rs 3 crore from her grandmother Gowramma.
-DKS' grandmother allegedly transferred Rs 3 crore into Aishwarya's account.
+D K S' grandmother allegedly transferred Rs 3 crore into Aishwarya's account.

 The questioning of the former Karnataka Minister's daughter comes a day before his ED custody ends.
 Aishwarya has been summoned by the ED following his father Shivakumar's arrest in a money laundering case.